-Educating children must be the primary goal of an educational services charitable organization.
+Educating children must be the primary goal of an ESCO.

-An educational services charitable organization provides instruction, tutoring or training delivered by teachers or instructors that explain, tell, demonstrate, supervise, and direct to help students learn.
+An ESCO provides instruction, tutoring or training delivered by teachers or instructors that explain, tell, demonstrate, supervise, and direct to help students learn.
 They may provide opportunities for academic enrichment activities during non-school hours or periods when school is not in session, such as before and after school or during summer recess.
 Services can be provided through diverse means including internet or other electronic and distance learning methods as well as sign language.

-Providing scholarships, day-care, therapy or treatment does not qualify as educational services.
+Providing scholarships, day-care, therapy, or treatment does not qualify as educational services.

-To qualify as an Educational Services Charitable Organization please submit the following:
+To qualify as an ESCO please submit the following:

-- 1. The information requested in numbers 1 through 4 under "How to Qualify as an Eligible Charitable Organization." - 2.
-The number of students served in Mississippi in each category in 5(ii) a-c, under "How to Qualify as an Eligible Charitable Organization." - 3.
+1. The information requested in numbers 1 through 4 under "How to Qualify as an Eligible Charitable Organization."

+- 2. The number of students served in Mississippi in each category in 5(ii) a-c, above. - 3.
 The total number of students served in Mississippi. - 4.
 The total number of individuals served in Mississippi. - 5.
 A list of services provided by the organization.